trbaker/GIStandards/overview.md

 For educators who must align their activities and lessons to state standards, it's clear that only in rare cases do standards support teaching about geospatial technologies for any discernable amount of time.
 There are noticeable exceptions, likely entirely within state CTE standards, where a course or program of study is actually about geospatial technologies.
 However, it's clear that throughout social studies and science standards, spatial contexts and relationships are critical components of understanding other phenomena.
 It is largely for these reasons, the savvy curriculum developer uses geospatial tools to teach other standards-based content, rather than developing instructional activities that teach the so-called "mechanics" of any given geospatial tool.

+Examining comparable scores by state on a map does not seem to suggest a regional cluster of states with exceptional use of geospatial language.
+One interesting facet of the map is the use of "Natural Breaks" to organize data into groups and to represent those groups with color.
+In this way, the number of states in each group are not the same, but importantly, each color represents a cohort of states with similar comparable scores.
+With this map, the innovators pop out in dark red while the laggards wash out into a pale white.

 <style>.embed-container {position: relative; padding-bottom: 80%; height: 0; max-width: 100%;} .embed-container iframe, .embed-container object, .embed-container iframe{position: absolute; top: 0; left: 0; width: 100%; height: 100%;} small{position: absolute; z-index: 40; bottom: 0; margin-bottom: -15px;}</style><div class="embed-container"><small><a href="//education.maps.arcgis.com/apps/Embed/index.html?webmap=3356153e4cc542f7acb8d7bcedc8cce9&extent=-180,1.4428,59.1833,71.3688&zoom=true&scale=false&legend=true&disable_scroll=true&theme=light" style="color:#0000FF;text-align:left" target="_blank">View larger map</a></small><br><iframe width="500" height="400" frameborder="0" scrolling="no" marginheight="0" marginwidth="0" title="GIS in K12 Standards (GIStandards)" src="//education.maps.arcgis.com/apps/Embed/index.html?webmap=3356153e4cc542f7acb8d7bcedc8cce9&extent=-180,1.4428,59.1833,71.3688&zoom=true&previewImage=false&scale=false&legend=true&disable_scroll=true&theme=light"></iframe></div>

+ Further examing the geospatial language in standards through the lens of Rogers' Diffusion of Innovation, we can see the following break down by state comparable scores.
+ -Innovators (top 2.5% = 1 state):
+ - Early Adopters (13.5% = 7)
+ - Early majority (34% = 17)
+ - Late majority (34% = 17)
+ - Laggards (16% = 9 )

 ### CONCLUSIONS
 Aside from state curriculum standards, in the US, national subject area standards (along with cross-cutting standards like ISTE's technology standards) and district or local standards may all inform classroom activities to varying levels.
 Assessments tied to standards, administrative oversight, and external factors (e.g. COVID-19) also all play roles on the impact of standards in classroom activites.
 Regardless, this research should help inform curriculum developers, educators, and researchers about the condition of geospatial language used in state standards - in part providing a way to view and measure the importance of geospatial tools in curriculum and society as gauged by the larger K-12 community.